29 March 2021: Thank you for your feedback

 We’ll continue to share information as we refine the station footprints and will provide another update early-2021.

-We’ve progressed our plans for northwest Auckland projects in the Kumeū-Huapai, Redhills, Whenuapai and Riverhead areas.
 Our next step is to prepare a Detailed Business Case which includes making decisions on preferred routes.
-To help with our decision making we’d like your feedback on our proposals.
+Your feedback will help with our decision making on our proposals.

 8 October 2020: Update on the Supporting Growth Programme